 Subpart C. Pistol.
 "Pistol" means a weapon as defined in Minnesota Statutes section 624.712, subd.
 2.

 Subpart D. Student.
 "Student" means an individual who is:

-- registered to take or is taking one or more courses, classes, or seminars, credit or noncredit, at any System college or university; or
+- registered to take or is taking one or more courses, classes, or seminars, credit or noncredit, at any Minnesota State institution; or

 - between terms of a continuing course of study at the college, such as summer break between spring and fall academic terms; or

 - expelled or suspended from enrollment as a student at the college, during the pendency of any adjudication of the student disciplinary action.

 Subpart E. System property.
 "System property" means the facilities and land owned, leased, or under the primary control of Minnesota State, its Board of Trustees, colleges, and universities.